 While the above are some of the most commonly available and researched proteins, it’s not all of them.
 Cranberry, artichoke, quinoa, flax, alfalfa, and mixed plant protein powders are some other plant-based options, while collagen powders (made from animal hides or bones) are becoming a popular protein choice.

-Picking a quality protein is important.
+Picking a is important.
 Protein powder has its time and place, but they should never replace whole foods entirely.
 Pay attention to a non-GMO certification and read the ingredients.
 You get what you pay for when it comes to protein powders, which means cheaper option may be filled with fat and fillers.
 You may also notice a “score” on your protein powders.
 For example, your whey protein may read:

 - PER (3.2) — PER (protein efficiency ratio) measures protein quality by determining a protein's effect on growth.
 Anything over a 2.7 is considered an excellent source of protein.